richmahn/en_tn/col/front/intro.md

 #### What were the religious issues that the church in Colossae struggled with? ####

 In the church in Colossae, there were false teachers.
 Their exact teaching is unknown.
 But they probably taught their followers to worship angels and to obey strict rules about religious ceremonies.
 They probably also taught that a person must be circumcised and can only eat certain types of food.
-Paul said these teachings came from the minds of men not from God.
+Paul said these false teachings came from the minds of men and not from God.

 #### How did Paul use the imagery of heaven and earth? ####

-In this letter, Paul frequently spoke of heaven as above.
-He distinguished it from the earth, which Scripture speaks of as being below.
-The purpose of this imagery was to teach Christians to live in a way that honors God who lives above in heaven.
+In this letter, Paul frequently spoke of heaven as "above."
+He distinguished it from the earth, which Scripture speaks of as being "below."
+The purpose of this imagery was to teach Christians to live in a way that honors God who lives in heaven above.
 Paul is not teaching that the earth or the physical world is evil.
 (See: [[rc://en/tw/dict/bible/kt/evil]])

 ## Part 3: Important Translation Issues ##